Skip to contents

 Reference points in salmonMSE

-1. The stock-recruit relationship predicts the number of outmigrating juveniles, not the return, from the egg production
+1. The stock-recruit relationship predicts the number of outmigrating juveniles, not the return, from the egg production (not the number of spawners)

 2. The calendar-year return can comprise of multiple brood years